Anyone interested in learning more about nurturing plants and sharing that knowledge with others is a good candidate to become a Master Gardener.

 - Foundations in Horticulture (FIH) is for individuals interested in expanding their Wisconsin horticulture knowledge.
 This interactive, online course taught by Extension Educators and includes readings, videos, online discussions, and live webinars.
 Foundations in Horticulture provides a solid foundation in horticulture and covers topics including plant disease, insect, weed, wildlife pests, woody and herbaceous ornamental plants, vegetables, fruits, and lawns.
 FIH is an online program supported by the Wisconsin Master Gardener State Program office.
 As adults learn in many ways and need flexibility, other options for individuals to learn the necessary horticultural content will be available in the post-pandemic world.

-- Registration is closed for the fall 2020 FIH course.
-To receive information regarding FIH training in 2021, please fill out this Google Form.
-(If you do not live in Milwaukee or Waukesha counties, please contact the master gardener coordinator or Extension educator in the Wisconsin county where you live.)
+- To receive information regarding FIH training in 2021, please fill out this Google Form.
+When information and registration details are available, it will be sent to you via the email address that you provided.
+Please note: at this time no details are available regarding the 2021 FIH course.
+If you do not live in Milwaukee or Waukesha counties, please contact the master gardener coordinator or Extension educator in the Wisconsin county where you live.

 Master Gardener Program Onboarding

 - The Master Gardener Program Onboarding course, to be introduced in January of 2021, will fulfill the requirements to become a certified Master Gardener Volunteer.
 You must have completed or be enrolled in the FIH course to register for the Master Gardener Program Onboarding course.
 By participating in the Onboarding course, participants receive an orientation to the Extension Master Gardener program and complete the University requirements to become a master gardener volunteer.
 One of the requirements of the Onboarding course is to pass the Master Gardener exam (open book/open notes) that tests basic horticulture knowledge (gained through FIH).